jpwyoung/MAUI/README.md

 MAUI-seq: Metabarcoding using amplicons with unique molecular identifiers to improve error correction
 ===

 This is a method for using PCR amplicons to describe microbial diversity.
 A manuscript has been submitted for publication, and a reference will be provided here once it has been published.
-An early version of the method was described in the following preprint: https://www.biorxiv.org/content/10.1101/538587v2.abstract, but the current version is substantially different.
+A preprint is available at https://www.researchsquare.com/article/rs-12219/v1 (doi: 10.21203/rs.2.21630/v1).

 This repository includes scripts for the analysis of amplicon sequences that incorporate a random sequence tag (UMI or Unique Molecular Identifier).